 How do I start being active again?

-You may only be able to manage small amounts of activity.
+At the beginning of your recovery, you may only be able to manage small amounts of activity.
 Start slowly and build up your activities gradually and try to spend less time sitting down.

 - Avoid long periods sat in front of a TV or computer